zzdtravel

 The Guide to ANA Mileage Club

-The Guide to ANA Mileage Club-November 2024
+The Guide to ANA Mileage Club-December 2024

 All Nippon Airways, also known as ANA Airlines, is based in Japan with hubs at Tokyo-Haneda and Tokyo-Narita airports.
 ANA Airlines is a member of the Star Alliance, joining airlines like Air Canada and United, with flights from Japan to destinations across Asia, Australia, Europe and North America.
 In addition, ANA is a transfer partner of American Express, providing opportunities to transfer your AmEx points to ANA to book flights on Star Alliance airlines.